p4-mapreduce

 assert error.code == 0

-When the worker shuts down, the test case continues.
+When the Worker shuts down, the test case continues.

 Verify function calls

 A mock object keeps track of function calls.
-At the end of the test, we verify that your Worker
+At the end of the test, we verify that your Worker called the correct socket functions.
+This code checks that the Worker called 4 methods: the constructor, setsockopt

 , bind